• Banner Image 6

 Devesh Kapur and Richard Webb.
 2007.
 "Beyond the IMF," UNCTAD, G-24 Discussion Paper No. 43, February.
 [PDF]

-"The Indian Parliament as an Institution of Account ability" (with Pratap Mehta).
+"The Indian Parliament as an Institution of Accountability" (with Pratap Bhanu Mehta).
 Paper no. 23, Democracy, Governance and Human Rights series.
-(Geneva: United Nations Research Institute for Social Development, 2006).
-[PDF]
+(Geneva: United Nations Research Institute for Social Development, 2006) [PDF]

-The IMF and Democracy (with Moises Naim), Journal of Democracy (January 2005).
-[PDF]
+The IMF and Democratic Governance (with Moises Naim), Journal of Democracy (January 2005).
+[P

 "The Common Pool Dilemma of Global Public Goods: Lessons from the World Bank's Net Income and Reserves," World Development vol. 30, no. 3 (March 2002).
 [PDF]